originalvapor/Nerd-Fonts-Pwsh-Script/readme.md

 or other pecuniary loss) arising out of the use of or inability to use the sample script or documentation, even if Microsoft has been advised of the possibility of such damages.

-.SYNOPSIS
+SYNOPSIS:

 Download and install patched Nerd Fonts for use with terminal add-ins such as Powerline or Oh My Posh/Oh My ZSH

-.DESCRIPTION
+DESCRIPTION:

 This script has four phases:
            1. Downloads compressed patched Nerd Fonts from Github to a temp folder
            2. Decompresses the zip files containing the fonts
            3. Copies the fonts to C:\Windows\Fonts and registeres them for the system
            4. Cleanup/housekeeping

-.NOTES
+NOTES:
         Version 1.0
         May 4, 2022